glynnforrest/temping/README.md

     $obj = $temp->getFileObject($filename, 'w');
     //Now able to write to my-file.txt

+Delete a file or directory

+    $temp->delete('my-file.txt');
+    $temp->delete('my-directory/');

+If a directory is not empty, the deletion will fail.
+Pass true as a second argument to delete non-empty directories too.

+    $temp->delete('non-empty-directory/', true);

 To check if a file or directory has been created, use exists().

     $this->temp->createDirectory('some/dir');